HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 4. **Digital Product Passports (DPPs)**:

-  Structured data plays a key role in emerging regulatory requirements like the EU’s <a hreflang="en" href="https://wordlift.io/blog/en/  digital-product-passport-implementation/">Digital Product Passports</a>, designed to enhance transparency and sustainability in eCommerce.
+  Structured data plays a key role in emerging regulatory requirements like the EU’s <a hreflang="en" href="https://wordlift.io/blog/en/  digital-product-passport-implementation/">Digital Product Passports</a>, designed to enhance transparency and sustainability in ecommerce.
 These passports leverage GS1 Digital Links to provide comprehensive product information through QR codes.

 5. **Structured data for AI-powered Ddscovery**: